zephyrproject-rtos/zephyr/doc/README.rst

 ********************************

 Sphinx supports easy customization of the generated documentation appearance through the use of themes.
 Replace the theme files and do another ``make htmldocs`` and the output layout and style is changed.
-The ``read-the-docs`` theme is installed as part of the ``requirements.txt`` list above, and will be used if it's available, for local doc generation.
+The ``read-the-docs`` theme is installed as part of the :ref:`install_py_requirements` step you took in the getting started guide.

 Running the documentation processors
 ************************************